turbotage/AI-ML-Course/README.md

 ## Task (a)

-In task (a), we considered the \"in-between\" and \"mid-point\" goal calculation method, which try to place the agents either on the nearest point of the in-between-line of the target agents or in the middle.
+In task (a), we considered the \"in-between\" and \"mid-point\" goal calculation method, which tries to place the agents either on the nearest point of the in-between-line of the target agents or in the middle.
 In both cases, results seemed to coincide differing only in the speed of convergence.

+We ran multiple tests with varying number of agents, but keeping everything else constant.
+Importantly, the perception radius was chosen as big enough, such that each agent can see all other agents.

 Indeed, in all our experiments the system converged to stable state.
 These states are characterized by non-moving agents usually huddling together, forming clusters and converging to single points.
 Inbetween these clusters, lines can form (cf. 200 agents in the section on perception radius).
+Here, the number of agents influences how many clusters and lines will form more regularly.
 In some cases the end results was a little bit dynamic, but this is can be attributed to step size of the agents.

+This seems to coincide with the results of our human swarm experiments, where large groups of people huddled together trying to push eachother away and lines were forming inbetween these clusters.
+The difference to our simulation is, that agents can go through eachother and cannot be prevented from moving to their target location.

 The following example is of 25 agents which use the midpoint calculation: